 So back to the little green hut by the road I drove, on a crisp December morning just before New Year at the end of the dreadful 2020.
 It’s really cosy inside, and with just a glance inside you can feel it’s steeped in memories and good times – I’m very jealous.

 In the previous article on Býčí Skála, I’d been shown the digging face of their latest project – attempting to connect an area lower in the cave to a passage striking out from the large entrance chamber – providing a 10 minute shortcut to far-flung parts of the system

 The passage floor was deep, wet, porridge-y mud – up to knee-deep.
-We followed Štěpán with his tablet and nifty Disto into a low section whose mud was thankfully only ankle-deep.
+We followed Štěpán with his tablet and nifty bluetooth-linked Disto into a low section whose mud was thankfully only ankle-deep.
 I found inner peace laying on my back in a wormy passage sinking very slowly into the porridge, with a bonus laser light show.

 Along sections of the new connection, my guide Štěpán had some photographic documentation to do.
 With Honza holding a slave flash and me awkwardly posing, he got around 15 great pics, with his lighting sorcery.
 Hopefully they’ll make it online so I can link you to them.